-If your truck or SUV has two radiators, consider replacing both with larger versions, and be sure to replace the engine oil and transmission fluid regularly to ensure heat is diffused as evenly as possible.
+If your truck or SUV has two radiators, consider replacing both with larger versions and be sure to replace the engine oil and transmission fluid regularly to ensure heat is diffused as evenly as possible.

 We mentioned suspension before when discussing hitches.
 While that weight distribution hitch we talked about will help even things out and make the job a bit easier on your vehicle’s suspension, it may not be enough.

 This is why many people choose to upgrade their vehicle’s suspension by replacing stock parts with more robust heavy-duty parts.
-Not only does this help distribute weight better, it will also give you a smoother ride and better steering control.
+Not only does this help distribute weight better, but it will also give you a smoother ride and better steering control.